saracastellino/w12_d4_JAVA_polymorphism_questions_hw/polymorphism_composition_questions.md

 <details>
 <summary>5.
 Give an example of when you could use polymorphism.</summary>
 Task: create a paddock that includes horses and unicorns.
 We could create the `Horse` and `Unicorn` classes, where `Unicorn` inherits from `Horse`, then create an ArrayList of Horses that includes both classes.
-We can only include both in the same array because `unicorn` is both an instance of `Unicorn` and a type of `Horse`.
+We can only include both in the same array because `unicorn` is both an instance of `Unicorn` and a type of `Horse`, and each `unicorn` "is-a" `horse`.
 The opposite (all horses are unicorns) is not valid.

 ```
 // HORSE CLASS